angus-ai/kibana-docker/README.md

 ## Description

-This is the official Kibana image created by Elastic Inc.
+Kibana docker image

 Documentation can be found on the [Elastic website](https://www.elastic.co/guide/en/kibana/current/docker.html).

-Kibana is built with [X-Pack](https://www.elastic.co/guide/en/x-pack/current/index.html).
+Unlike the official Kibana image by Elastic, this one IS NOT built with X-Pack